 Above the bloody cloth were the words “The Juwes are the men that will not be blamed for nothing”, scrawled in white chalk.
 Despite this, there’s no telling whether this was written by the Ripper himself or a semi-literate, antisemitic local.

 While photography had been invented in 1888, it was still a relatively new concept.
 As a result, Jack the Ripper crime scene photos were also very sparse.
 Instead of Jack the Ripper victim photos, the case heavily revolved around drawings and word-of-mouth.
 Consequently, the Jack the Ripper “photos” available were far from reliable.

 In the absence of widespread photography, the police, media, and other officials received Jack the Ripper letters.
 Even in 1888, the murders received a lot of media attention, resulting in hundreds of fake letters being written.
 Consequently, there’s no guarantee that the Ripper actually wrote one of these letters himself.
 Once again, technology was limited at this time, meaning that handwriting analysis equipment was non-existent.

 As previously mentioned, the Jack the Ripper police methods were far from advanced and conclusive.
 The limited technology of Victorian London meant that it was incredibly difficult to trace Jack the Ripper, and the police heavily relied on trial and error.
 The most common investigation method was the questioning of eyewitnesses, which mostly led to vague and conflicting descriptions.
 As a result, forming a reliable profile and establishing a Jack the Ripper murders map was almost impossible.

 Identifying the Ripper

-This limited evidence and absence of technology mean that we’re still oblivious as to who the Ripper was today.
+This limited evidence and absence of technology mean we’re still oblivious to who the Ripper was today.
 Perhaps you can form your own theory by booking in for one of our tours.
 Contact us to learn more.